-The car loan calculator helps you fully work out the costs associated with purchasing a vehicle on credit.
+Our calculator helps you work out the costs associated with purchasing a car on credit.
 Once you have entered the amount, the interest rate and the period of the loan, the calculator will return the total repayment amount, the total interest and the monthly payment figure, as well as full amortization.

 What is a balloon payment?

 A balloon payment is a large, lump-sum payment made at the end of a long-term loan.
 It is commonly used in car finance loans as a way of reducing monthly repayment figures.
-Be aware that once you reach the end of your loan period, that balloon amount becomes payable.
-You can learn more about balloon payments in our article, What is a balloon payment?
+Be aware that once you reach the end of your loan period, the balloon amount becomes payable.
+You can learn more about this subject in our featured article about balloon payments.